keenresearch/keenasr-ios-poc/README.md

 A proof-of-concept app that shows how to run Kaldi-iOS automated speech recognition framework.
 For detailed information on all classes and methods, consult the [SDK reference documentation](http://keenresearch.com/kaldi-ios-docs).
 If starting with the framework from scratch, check our [Quick Start](http://keenresearch.com/kaldi-ios-docs/docs/additional-docs/Quick-Start.html) document.

 This demo app uses acoustic models in librispeech-nnet2-en-us directory (http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/exp/nnet2_online/nnet_ms_a_online).
-Aternatively, you can use gmm decoder and models in librispeech-gmm-en-us directory (tri1 librispeech models; will be updated with better GMM models soon).
+Keen Research provides a number of different acoustic models to our clients.

 Six different demos are provided in this proof of concept app: